AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ```

 ### controlstates=
-The `controlstates` option allows you to override the stanza name used for the `controlstates` stanza in `rpt.conf`.
+This setting allows you to override the stanza name used for the [`[Control States]`](#control-states-stanza) in `rpt.conf`.
 Control states are an optional feature which allows groups of control operator commands to be executed all at once.
 To use control states, define an entry in your node stanzas to point to a dedicated control states stanza like this:

 ```
 controlstates = controlstates   ; points to control state stanza